 2. 2022 Mob of Roos

-Another one of the inconspicuous Australian coins worth money is the 2022 Mob of Roos.
-Just like the one from 1992, this one features the exact same (rare) design, but since it was only minted in 2022, will undoubtedly be shinier (and easier to spot).
-This is one for coin noodlers to keep their eyes on as you’d expect to see plenty of these in coin rolls moving forward.
+Another inconspicuous Australian coin worth money is the 2022 Mob of Roos.
+Like the one from 1992, this one features the exact same (rare) design, but since it was only minted in 2022, it will undoubtedly be shinier (and easier to spot).
+This is one for coin noodlers to keep their eyes on, as you’d expect to see plenty of these in coin rolls moving forward.

 Year minted: 2022